WWHO

 WWHO (channel 53) is a television station licensed to Chillicothe, Ohio, United States, serving the Columbus area as an affiliate of The CW.
-It is owned by Manhan Media, Inc., which maintains a local marketing agreement (LMA) with Sinclair Broadcast Group, owner of ABC/MyNetworkTV/Fox affiliate WSYX (channel 6), for the provision of certain services.
-Sinclair also operates Roar station WTTE (channel 28) under a separate LMA with Cunningham Broadcasting; however, Sinclair effectively owns WTTE as the majority of Cunningham's stock is owned by the family of deceased group founder Julian Smith.
-The three stations share studios on Dublin Road in Grandview Heights (with a Columbus mailing address); WWHO's transmitter is located in the Franklinton section of Columbus.
+It is owned by Sinclair Broadcast Group alongside ABC/Fox affiliate WSYX (channel 6) and operated with WTTE (channel 28).
+The three stations share studios on Dublin Road, northwest of downtown Columbus; WWHO's transmitter is located in the Franklinton section of the city.

 WWHO also served briefly as the default CW affiliate (on cable) for the Zanesville media market from March 2008 through early July 2008, after WHIZ-TV discontinued WBZV, its cable-only CW Plus affiliate.
 The CW Plus has since been reinstated to the Zanesville cable line-up via a Spectrum-provided cable-only CW Plus feed branded as "Zanesville CW 13" in the market, which has no connections to WHIZ-TV.
 WWHO served as the de facto over-the-air WB affiliate for the Dayton, Ohio, media market until 1999, when WBDT (then a primary Pax affiliate) joined The WB; which relegated Pax to a secondary affiliation.
 WWHO also provided UPN service to much of the Dayton market over the air until 2006, when The CW was launched.

 History

 WSYX/WTTE/WWHO studios in Columbus.

 The station began operating on August 31, 1987, as an independent station using the call letters WWAT, named after its owner, Wendell A. Triplett.
 It filled in a void created when future sister station WTTE joined Fox in 1986.
 The station originally operated from studios located on River Road (US 23) in Chillicothe.
 It operated a Columbus translator on W17AI channel 17 (now WDEM, which is still owned by Triplett) until 1992, when WWAT was added to many cable providers in the Columbus market due to cable must-carry legislation.
 It quickly established itself as a solid competitor to WTTE, despite its signal limitations.

 Triplett sold the station to Fant Broadcasting for $2 million in 1994 and changed its calls to WWHO on April 15, when the on-air name "Who-53" was adopted.
-At the same time, the station entered a local marketing agreement with NBC affiliate WCMH-TV (channel 4, then owned by The Outlet Company).
+At the same time, the station entered a local marketing agreement (LMA) with NBC affiliate WCMH-TV (channel 4, then owned by The Outlet Company).
 Until 1998, WWHO also served as an alternate NBC affiliate, airing the network's programming when WCMH was unable, due to its annual broadcast of Columbus' July 4 fireworks display Red, White & BOOM! or long-form breaking news coverage; an arrangement which began in 1996 concurrent with NBC's purchase of WCMH.